mas-bandwidth/yojimbo/BUILDING.md

 Try it yourself by running "premake5 docker" once (it should build everything), then run it again.
 It will go straight to the server running on port 50000.
 Similarly, if you change some libyojimbo source it automatically rebuilds libyojimbo server and runs tests before starting the server.
 Impressive!

-ps.
-If you are running on windows it is necessary to check "Expose container ports on localhost" in Docker Network settings so the client can connect to 127.0.0.1:50000

 ## Feedback